btf-org/flank/README.md

 ----

-### 1. Install WSL / Ubuntu from Powershell
+### 1. Install WSL / Ubuntu from PowerShell

-Run PowerShell as Administrator (right click on **Powershell** > Run as administrator), run the following command, and restart Windows if prompted.
+Run PowerShell as Administrator (right-click on **PowerShell** > Run as administrator), run the following command, and restart Windows if prompted.

 ```powershell
 wsl --install